Wytamma/remote-computing-bioinfo-clinic/README.md

 4. Simplified software dependencies and management
 5. Consistent testing environment

 Singularity is the preferred container platform for HPC clusters as each container is only a single file, users don’t need root access to run the containers, and containers can be managed by users.
+Here we will use a container to easily install RStudio without sudo.

+Start by `ssh`ing to the remote server (hint use [VScode remote extension](https://github.com/Wytamma/remote-computing-bioinfo-clinic#vscode-for-remote-computing)) and create a `containers` directory.

 ```bash
 mkdir $HOME/containers
 ```

-Download the latest docker tidyverse container and save it in singularity image format (sif) at `$HOME/containers/rstudio/tidyverse_latest.sif`:
+Download the latest tidyverse container and save it in singularity image format (sif) at `$HOME/containers/rstudio/tidyverse_latest.sif`:

 ```bash
 singularity pull $HOME/containers/rstudio/tidyverse_latest.sif docker://rocker/tidyverse:latest